vanderhoornm/android-MythTV-Leanfront/README.md

 - Hide the playback controls by double tapping in the playback.
 - Skip forward and skip back are difficult to use with the playback controls on a touch screen, as the playback controls disappear soon after a skip.
 There is an alternative for touch screens.
 Tap the top right corner or top left corner to skip forward or back.
 Press and hold for repeat-action to skip repeatedly until you reach the required position.
 - In playback, leanfront operates full screen.
 To exit, you need the back button.
 Swipe from the top or bottom of the screen to see the system buttons.
 Press back before it disappears again.
 Note that to stop playback while the playback controls are showing, you have to press back twice, once to close the playback controls, and again to close playback, or else double tap to close playback controls and back to close playback.
-- You cannot get to the "Related Videos" during playback.
+- You cannot get to the [Related Videos](#related-videos) during playback.
 However you can see them on the details page before starting or after ending playback.

 ## Leanfront Restrictions / Limitations